rickysoo/nlp-quote/README.md

 ## Further Enhancements

-<a href="https://github.com/rickysoo/nlp-quote/blob/main/server.py">server.py</a> - Start the API server on local computer.
+25 August 2022 - A new RNN model is trained using the best hyperparameters found using Random Search.
+Then the new model is deployed to be run online and on local computer.

 <a href="https://github.com/rickysoo/nlp-quote/blob/main/quote_rnn.ipynb">quote_rnn.ipynb</a> - Search for the best hyperparameters for a better RNN model.
 <a href="https://github.com/rickysoo/nlp-quote/blob/main/quote_deploy2.ipynb">quote_deploy2.ipynb</a> - Deploy model to extract quotations using the new model.
+<a href="https://github.com/rickysoo/nlp-quote/blob/main/server.py">server.py</a> - Run the API server on local computer.